-A. A robot loses a round when any portion (including touch sensors, whiskers, scoops, or skirts) of the robot touches outside of the ring.
-It doesn’t matter if the robot falls out on its own or is pushed out.
+- A robot loses a round when any portion (including touch sensors, whiskers, scoops, or skirts) of the robot touches outside of the ring.
+It doesn’t matter if the robot falls out on its own or is pushed out;

-B. The first robot touching outside of the ring loses, even if the second robot subsequently touches outside of the ring.
-If the referee determines that both robots touched outside of the ring at the same time, the round is nullified and started over.
+- The first robot touching outside of the ring loses, even if the second robot subsequently touches outside of the ring.
+If the referee determines that both robots touched outside of the ring at the same time, the round is nullified and started over;

-C. Touching the raised edge of the wall itself is also considered out.
+- Touching the raised edge of the wall itself is also considered out;

-A. At any time a contestant may choose to enter the exterior space or otherwise signal stoppage to the referee.
-That contestant’s robot loses the round.
+- At any time a contestant may choose to enter the exterior space or otherwise signal stoppage to the referee.
+That contestant’s robot loses the round;

-B. If the robot is malfunctioning or in a position in which damage could occur, it might be in the contestant’s interest to halt the round and take the short-term loss.
+- If the robot is malfunctioning or in a position in which damage could occur, it might be in the contestant’s interest to halt the round and take the short-term loss;